libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 ### Signature Policy

 The usage of the `signature`, `key`, `from`, and `seqno` fields in `Message` is now configurable.
-Initially this could be configured globally, however, configuration on a per-topic basis will facilitate mixed protocols better.
+Initially this could be configured globally, however, because the policies are mutually incompatible, configuration on a per-topic basis will facilitate mixed protocols better.

 In the default origin-stamped messaging, the fields need to be strictly enforced: the `seqno` and `from` fields form the `message_id`, and should be verified to avoid `message_id` collisions.